COSC3020/divide-and-conquer-sum-lilybrongo/README.md

 Since we were required to split the array into 3 subarrays, the time would be equivalent to 3T(n / 3).
 This is because each time the input is divided into thirds and there are 3 calls being made recursively.
 Knowing this, T(n) = 3T(n / 3) when n > 1, and if n <= 1 it should be T(n) = 1.
 Therefore, T(n) = (3^i) T(n/3^i) where i is going to be the number of recursive steps.
 Then we can find the toal time complexity will be T(n) = $\Theta(n)$.

+Collaborated with students Will Greiner and Daniel Collins to arrive at an answer.
+Also referrenced lecture slides and videos.

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.